 Whenever the Executive Director determines that sewage, industrial wastes, or other wastes are being, have been, or may reasonably be expected to be discharged into any waters or the sewerage system under the jurisdiction of the District, which are not in compliance with the provisions of this Ordinance, or that any person has otherwise acted contrary to the provisions of this Ordinance or to a Discharge Authorization issued to such person under this Ordinance, the Executive Director or his designee shall order such person to cease and desist such action.
-The Cease and Desist Order may be sent via Certified Mail, Return Receipt Requested, or may be served personally by a representative of the District at the site, on the owner, officer, registered agent or individual designated by permit, or operator of the offending person. shall be served on the offending party pursuant to Article IX, Section 2 of this Ordinance.
+The Cease and Desist Order may be sent via Certified Mail, Return Receipt Requested, or may be served personally by a representative of the District at the site, on the owner, officer, registered agent or individual designated by permit, or operator of the offending person.
 The Executive Director or his designee may convene a conciliation meeting with the person so ordered to cease and desist for the purpose of establishing a compliance and reporting schedule for the person to come into compliance with the Ordinance or provisions of the Discharge Authorization.